-Introduction to Culinary Arts Open to: 10, 11 and 12 Credit: 1RW, 2RW Dual Credit;

-Students will have the opportunity to earn dual credit through Ivy Tech Community College if they meet the Ivy Tech requirements.
+Classification: CTE Prerequisite: Introduction to Culinary Arts Open to: 10, 11 and 12 Credit: 2RW Dual Credit; Students will have the opportunity to earn dual credit through Ivy Tech Community College if they meet the Ivy Tech requirements.

 This course is for students considering a career pathway in the field of culinary arts and Hospitality and Tourism.
 Class experiences emphasize industry practices and basic industry skills.
 The course allows students to apply the basic industry food safety and sanitation practices.
 Students will explore the food industry and examine their own goals.
 Topics include the kitchen brigade, basic food service equipment, knife skills and small ware, simple catering events, and preparing and serving safe food with training for certifications in food safety.
 Students will have the opportunity to become ServSafe and CPR certified.
 The course also allows for expansion of basic cooking techniques such as dry heat and moist heat cooking, and frying.
 This course also provides a background and history of the hospitality industry and introduces students to the broad spectrum of hospitality/food service organizations and career opportunities.
 Second semester students will learn advanced food preparation techniques and menu planning skills.
 This lab based course allows students to practice their skills with community catering activities.
-Students will be exposed to industry professionals problem through problem based learning experiences and field trips.
+Students will be exposed to industry professionals' problems through problem based learning experiences and field trips.
 Career and training opportunities are also explored.
 FCCLA membership is required.

-Eligible students may earn three (3) Ivy Tech State College dual credits per semester for HOSP 101 (I-1) and HOSP 102 (I-2) Fee: \$27.73 (1st semester) Fee: \$23.85 (Second semester) FCCLA membership: \$15.00
+Eligible students may earn three (3) Ivy Tech State College dual credits per semester for HOSP 101 (I-1) and HOSP 102 (I-2)

-CULINARY ARTS AND HOSPITALITY I-3, I-4 (5440)
+CULINARY ARTS AND HOSPITALITY I: 3-4 (5440)

-Prerequisite: Culinary Arts and Hospitality I-2

-Open to: 11 and 12 Credit: 2RW
+Classification: CTE Prerequisite: Culinary Arts and Hospitality I-2 Open to: 11 and 12 Credit: 2RW

 This course continues to provide students with problem based learning experiences in the hospitality industry.
 Students will continue to practice their advanced food preparation techniques and menu planning skills.
 Career and training opportunities are explored and leadership roles will be applied to community catering activities.
-FCCLA membership and participation in culinary competition is required.
-Fee: \$27.73 (1st semester) Fee: \$23.85 (Second semester) FCCLA membership: \$15.00
+FCCLA membership and participation in culinary competitions is required.